Polar Routen e.V.

 "Leave no trace but your footprints," is a well-known slogan of American conservationists, to which this initiative also feels committed.
 Footsprints or hoofprints by animals and humans contain messages for those, who can read them.

 This applies literally and figuratively.
 When you notice traces of wild game on a hiking trail in my home country Germany, they cross human tracks, because the game will cross our tracks just as we cross a dreaded traffic connection, but never share it as a path.
 But here in Greenland, it is still different.
+Here the hikers still share the paths with musk ox and reindeer.
 And this is the way it should stay.

 What is special about the Polar Route?